Application & funding

 - The requested budget

-- A 'lay' summary of the project written for non-scientists
+- A 'lay' summary of the project written for patients and non-scientists

-- IP access, creation and anticipated translational potential
+- IP access required for the project, anticipated IP creation and translational potential

 Selection of high-quality research proposals

-Research proposals undergo external EB expert peer-review and evaluation by EB-ResNet’s EB Expert Panel, a group of senior EB clinicians and researchers with world-class expertise in EB.
+Research proposals undergo external EB expert peer-review and evaluation by EB-ResNet’s EB Expert Panel (MSAP), a group of senior international EB clinicians and researchers.
 This process ensures strategic relevance to people with EB and quality control of funded research.
 The peer-review process is used to identify fundable research, as well as to provide feedback to applicants to help refine research scope and methodology of proposals.

 The submitted research proposals are initially assessed by the EB-ResNet management team.
 If the applications meet all the criteria for its funding channel, they are then sent for peer review.